-It’s our adrenal glands and the cortisol and aldosterone that send us running from a scary person, an attacker or that black bear we just ran into while we were casually eating our power bar while hiking out in the woods.
+It’s our adrenal glands and the cortisol and aldosterone that send us running from a scary person, an attacker, or that black bear we just ran into while we were casually eating our power bar while hiking out in the woods.

 We know this stress can cause significant health problems like cardiovascular disease and several different types of mental health issues.

-“Confrontation needs to occur when it’s in my best interest, no matter what the outcome” Okay, well, it’s actually a quote from me.
+“Confrontation needs to occur when it’s in my best interest, no matter what the outcome” M. Ward, Okay, it’s a quote from me.